2015 USRA HOBBY STOCK RULES

 9.2.1 Magnetos or crank-triggered ignitions are not allowed.
 No more than one (1) coil is permitted.

 9.2.2 Must utilize OEM distributor and ignition.
+Square coil covers are not allowed.
 Must utilize stock-appearing coils, coil-covers and modules.
 Multiple spark ignitions are not allowed.

 9.2.3 All ignition parts must remain out of the reach of the driver.